 - Support for New Affordable Housing

 DQI (Design Quorum Inc.) has been a design firm in Oakville for 30 years, doing single family residential, multi-family residential, and commercial projects.
 DQI has also done several volunteer projects, including the construction of the gazebo at Margaret/Maurice Drive.
 At the request of the principals, St. Jude’s provided a letter of support for their proposed project, “Margaret Garden Community”, which is to build four separate six-unit suite clusters (24 affordable housing suites in total) on land owned by Halton Region on Margaret Drive and zoned for this type of housing.

-The Pantry Program Team of volunteers produced approximately 120 meals (in 60 two-serving meal containers) on each of three occasions in June, October and November.
+The Pantry Program Team of volunteers produced approximately 120 meals (in 60 two-serving meal containers).
 These meals are intended for persons who are homeless, or homebound or unable to cook for themselves.
-The meals were made at St. Simon’s Church, taken to Boffo’s Butchery and Delicatessen for freezing and temporary storage and then delivered to community agencies and churches.
-St. Jude’s Church received a small number of meals and the rest were delivered to St. Matthew’s House Seniors Centre in Hamilton, St. Luke’s (Palermo) Church and to the Links2Care Seniors Enhancement Centre in Oakville.
+The meals are made at St. Simon’s Church, frozen and then delivered to community agencies and churches.

 A special thank you goes to everyone who volunteered and to our community partners.
 It is very successful, only made possible through the support and engagement of our committed and enthusiastic volunteers, our partners, our congregation and its leaders.